hsxu/Codeility/README.md

 Codeility
 =========

-C# Solutions for https://codility.com/ challenges.
+C# Solutions for a few https://codility.com/ challenges.